NeighborWorks America names Kemba Esmond as Chief Financial Officer

 "I am eager to see what the future holds for NeighborWorks and excited to help shape that future while enabling families to stay housed, safe, and happy," said Esmond.
 May 12, 2021 marks Esmonds' first day with NeighborWorks.

 Deeply committed to community and service, Esmond and her family support a number of academic and scholarly efforts, working to ensure that students have the opportunity to pursue their career passions without concern about their finances and meeting tuition.
-In addition to her professional designation of Certified Public Accountant, Esmond holds an MBA from Pittsburgh State University in Pittsburgh, KS where she graduated summa cum laude and a Bachelor of Science degree from Oakwood University in Huntsville, AL where she graduated magna cum laude.
+In addition to her professional designation of Certified Public Accountant, Esmond holds an MBA from Pittsburg State University in Pittsburg, KS where she graduated summa cum laude and a Bachelor of Science degree from Oakwood University in Huntsville, AL where she graduated magna cum laude.

 About NeighborWorks America